 Remember to optimize your site.
 Publish blog posts that address trending topics or difficulties customers face during the buyer’s journey.
 Make and post tutorial videos to guide your target audience through the process of hunting for and buying real estate.
 Also, gather email addresses by having a simple newsletter subscription form on your site.

 Stay connected with your leads

-Remember that time when you showed a potential client five real estate listings before he decided that he needed more time to consider the purchase?
-Ben Givon says don’t give up on that lead.
-Remarket to that potential client with regular emails, blog posts and other relevant and engaging content that could at any point rekindle his interest or when he finally decides to home hunt you will most likely be the first real estate agent that pops into mind.
+Remember when you showed a potential client five real estate listings before they decided that they needed more time to consider the purchase?
+Ben Givon says, don’t give up on that lead.
+Remarket to that potential client with regular emails, blog posts, and other relevant and engaging content.
+That could, at any point, rekindle their interest, or when they finally decide to home hunt, you will most likely be the first real estate agent that pops into mind.

 ‘For example, if your champion was supposed to introduce you to someone in Procurement, but they never followed through, your follow-up question might be, “When do you want to start implementation?”
-This is an easier ask that doesn’t require action.’
+This is a more straightforward ask that doesn’t require action.’

 ‘Even though your original question didn’t receive a no, it might have if you continued to push.
 Your goal for every email or phone conversation is not to get a yes or no — the goal is engagement.
 When a deal is stalling, your focus is singular: Get your prospect on the phone talking.’